DomRic98/Search-for-Higgs-into-tautau-decay/README.md

 ### <img src="https://img.icons8.com/color/32/000000/c-plus-plus-logo.png"/> Instructions

-Thanks to the CMS collaboration is possible to work on Simulated and Real data for the Higgs decay process ([CMS Open Data](http://opendata.web.cern.ch/record/12350)).
 If you have the ROOT framework in your machine, you can run the C++ code, located in the ROOT_workspace foder, to perform the first selection on the data samples:
 ```bash
 $ cd ROOT_framework